dmnpx/tbd/README.md

 The most the player have of one ressource, the more power the person represented by this ressource have.
 Every year, each one of them will give the player a mission.
 The difficulty of the mission will depend on how important the person is.
 Suceeding in the mission will increase the dedication of the person to the player while failing it will decrease it.
 If a very powerfull person doesn't have enough dedication to the player anymore, he will take control of the city and the player will lose the game.
 The more powerfull a counceler becomes, the more dedication will be needed for him not to betray the player.

+## Houses
+When the habitation level goes up the sanity and the tax income as well.

+## Tax Income
+As the title says.

 # Technology Ideas
 ## Spying
 - 4 levels of spying.
 The higher the level of spying gets, the most precise the information you will have about your enemies.
 Will be in the bonus tree.